nbonfire/python-sdk-samples/README.md

 1. Make sure you have affvisionpy

-2. cd into the directory containing the setup.py script and run: **sudo python3 setup.py install**.

-   Alternative to step 2 : cd into the directory having the requirements.txt file and run **pip3 install -r requirements.txt**
+2. cd into the directory having the requirements.txt file and run **pip3 install -r requirements.txt**

 Steps to run the script: